-- Date you die, - Date Dun & Bradstreet terminates all dependent coverage under this Life Insurance Plan, - Date Dun & Bradstreet terminates this Life Insurance Plan, - Date your dependent becomes covered as a Dun & Bradstreet employee, - Date your dependent no longer meets the definition of an eligible dependent, - Date your coverage terminates, or you are no longer eligible for coverage, or

-• End of the period for which premiums are paid on a timely basis.
+- Date your dependent becomes covered as a Dun & Bradstreet employee, - Date your dependent no longer meets the definition of an eligible dependent (including on account of reaching a certain age), - Date your coverage terminates, or you are no longer eligible for coverage, or - End of the period for which premiums are paid on a timely basis.

-You may be eligible to continue your life insurance coverage or convert your coverage to an individual life insurance policy offered by the Insurance Provider when coverage ends.
-See the section "Conversion or Continuation of Your Life Insurance Coverage" in this SPD for more information.
+You may be eligible to continue your AD&D insurance coverage when coverage ends.
+See the section "Continuation of Your AD&D Insurance Coverage" in this SPD for more information.

-Your coverage (or your dependent's coverage) will also terminate on the date you revoke your election for such coverage (which generally must be prospectively) provided the revocation is otherwise permitted under the terms of the Life Insurance Plan.
+Your coverage (or your dependent's coverage) will also terminate on the date you revoke your election for such coverage (which generally must be prospectively) provided the revocation is otherwise permitted under the terms of the AD&D Insurance Plan.

-If the Plan Administrator determines that you or your dependent have engaged in fraud or intentionally misrepresented a material fact in connection with the Life Insurance Plan, including enrollment and participation, your coverage and/or your dependent's coverage will be terminated on the date specified by the Plan Administrator.
+If the Plan Administrator determines that you or your dependent have engaged in fraud or intentionally misrepresented a material fact in connection with the AD&D Insurance Plan, including enrollment and participation, your coverage and/or your dependent's coverage will be terminated on the date specified by the Plan Administrator.